© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Round Barrow 300m NW of Tallyho is a scheduled monument protected by Cadw under reference PE526.
 View the official record →

-Round Barrow 300m NW of Tallyho is a Bronze Age funerary monument located in Pembrokeshire, Wales.
+Round Barrow 300m NW of Tallyho is a prehistoric burial mound located in Pembrokeshire, Wales, designated as a Scheduled Ancient Monument under reference PE526.
 It is designated a Scheduled Ancient Monument by Cadw under reference PE526.

 Round Barrow 300m NW of Tallyho dates from the prehistoric period, and is classified as a round barrow.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Round Barrow 300m NW of Tallyho is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is PE526.